tjdraper/tjdraper.com-v7/src/content/blog/2023/12/28/01-enumerate-the-options.md

     private function getValue(
         InstanceVariableKeysString|InstanceVariableKeysBoolean|InstanceVariableKeysInteger $key
-    ): string {
+    ): string|bool|int {
-        $value = $this->records[$key->value]->field_variables_value ?? null;
+        return $this->records[$key->value]->field_variables_value ?? $key->defaultValue();

-        if ($value === null) {
-            $value = InstanceVariableDefaults::VALUES[$key->value];
     }

-        return $value;
 }
-}
 ```

 Now we have solid types coming out of our collection class because we already know what each value's type should be.

 You could argue that there's a better database design, and you'd be right.
 This is not the way I'd design the data in persistence.
 But this is the system we have.
 And what we've done is encapsulated the responsibility of dealing with the data idiosyncrasies as best we can, in the safest manner we can for the system we're working with.
 We now have very safe code giving out properly typed values that we can work with on the other side.
 The caller need not know all the silly stuff.
-It can get the value one of the enumerated keys and be on its merry way.
+It can get the value of one of the enumerated keys and be on its merry way.

 And we've made it really easy to know what the legal values are.
 This makes the system easy to use, and easy to maintain.
 And we made the intention of each key very clear with types.